 the meeting is directly related to the employee’s job and

 the employee cannot adjust their weekly schedule to total not more than 40 hours.

+Professional Membership annual fees where membership benefits CRCPL may be paid by the library for staff in management positions when funds are available as approved by the Executive Director.

 4.13 CONTINUING EDUCATION